 The quality of materials and finishing typically increases with custom cabinets.
 There’s no need to settle for a design or color you’re not completely into.
 These are things you won’t get from stock cabinets or semi-custom cabinets and many people find them to be worth the additional cost.

 Plain Sawn White Oak drawer fronts with with Natural Oil Finish

 Floors: Engineered French Oak

 Cabinet Design: Christopher Scott Cabinetry & Design

-If you’re looking for more kitchen cabinet door inspiration, take a look at the Kitchen Portfolio page.
+Whether you are based in our home state of Utah or anywhere from coast to coast in the United States, if you’re looking for more kitchen cabinet door inspiration, take a look at the Kitchen Portfolio page.
 That’s where you can find some of my favorite kitchen designs, and gain some inspiration for your next project.

 FOLLOW ME ON INSTAGRAM to see more of my design projects—kitchens, bathrooms, built-ins, and furniture—along with behind the scenes updates and giveaways.

 Looking for help with your custom cabinetry and layout design?
 You can contact me here.